 His fastball velocity that season hung around 90 miles per hour, and the Yankees did not yet see him as a top-flight prospect.

 Then, after some success in the minors with a fastball that began touching the high 90s, Rivera debuted in the majors in 1995 as a starter.
-But soon, Michael and Yankees manager Buck Showalter made a push to make Rivera a reliever.
+But soon, Yankees general manager Gene Michael and manager Buck Showalter made a push to make Rivera a reliever.